Evaluation of music in Zambia: conclusion

 Types of judgements about music and dance

 The lists of judgements that we present in the articles on music evaluation are informative … but a bit much.1See Judgements about songs, Judgements about dances and Judgements about performers.
-We have tried to come to an overview of these judgements by assigning them to judgement groups based on criteria for music, dance and performance that are used in Chibale.
+We have tried to provide an overview of these judgements by assigning them to judgement groups based on criteria for music, dance and performance that are used in Chibale.

 Figure E: Correspondence analysis of the judgement groups used to evaluate